 As branders, the temptation to embrace a new trend can be as irresistible as that second (or third) Girl Scout cookie.
+Or piece of candy.
+Or (insert your Kryptonite here).
 It’s always a good idea to stay attention-getting.
 It’s also vital to be a steward of the brand you’ve worked so hard to build.

 Before your team succumbs to temptation, here’s a 1-2-3 checklist to help evaluate before you indulge.

 3 BONUS QUESTION: Does it identify us even if we cover up the logo?